The 4 buildings and the 13 characters were also available to buy in seperate sets

 Mrs Murphy ...
 Farmer Bell ...
 Mary Murphy ...
 Paddy Murphy ...
 Mickey Murphy ...
 Mr.Carraway ...
 Roger Varley ...
 Mrs Honeyman ...
 PC McGarry ...
 Mrs Dingle ...
 Pillar box ...
 Peter the Postman ...
 Dr.Mopp ...
 Windy Miller

-A small range of miniature models of Camberwick Green's buildings and inhabitants,made from plastic by Codeg (the universally accepted abbreviation for toy manufacturer Cowan De Groot.)
+A range of miniature models of Camberwick's buildings & inhabitants,made by Codeg [ Cowan De Groot ]

-The "Camberwick Green Village Set" was effectively the top of the range box set.
-Complete with a diorama printed inside the box,and released in 1966.
+The "Camberwick Green Village Set" ,shown below,was effectively the top of the range box set.

 The box is about 30cm long.
 And the characters range in height from about 2.5cm to 3.5cm.